 In fact since there’s no public holiday in Ipswich all our restaurants and cafes will be open as usual!

 Spend the night at a farm stay close by, meet the resident chickens and horses at Tallavalley Farm B&B.

 Head to the Ipswich Nature Centre to spot some cute Australian wildlife and farm yard animals.

 And do a tour at Naughty Little Kids goat farm where you can taste their goat cheese and gelato.

 Explore over 100km of hiking and biking trails at the Hidden Vale Adventure Park.

 There are bikes for hire and a shuttle service to help you get further into the property.

 The park is located at Grandchester next door to Spicers Hidden Vale.
-You can even book a luxury weekend away here, in a cabin with an outdoor spa and tuck into a paddock to plate meal at the onsite chef hat-winning Homage Restaurant.
+You can even book a luxury weekend away here, in a cabin with an outdoor spa and tuck into a paddock to plate meal at the hatted Homage Restaurant.